Men, Make Your Health a Priority

 Screenings help find hidden health problems early, before you have symptoms and when they are easier to treat.
 If you have insurance, your health plan covers a number of preventive screenings* at no cost.
 That means you won’t have to pay anything when you go for your exam.

 The type of screening tests you may need depend on your age and other risk factors.
-Use this guide to learn about the screening tests that are important for men to have.
+Use this guide to learn about the screening tests that are important for men to have for a long and healthy life.

 Cancer

-Every year, more than 300,000 men leaving site icon lose their lives to cancer.
-The most common cancers for men are skin, prostate, lung and colorectal.
+Every year, more than 300,000 men lose their lives to cancer.
+The five most common cancers for men are skin, prostate, lung, bladder and colorectal.
 The facts drive home why regular screenings are so important.
 Talk to your doctor about which ones are best for you and how often you need them.

-After skin cancer, prostate cancer leaving site icon is the most common cancer in American men.
+After skin cancer, prostate cancer is the most common cancer in American men.
 It mostly turns up late in life and has a wide range of treatments.
-It’s vital that men get tested for prostate cancer regularly.
+For men aged 55 to 69 years, the decision to get regular screenings for prostate cancer should be an individual one, according to the U.S. Preventive Services Task Force.
+You should discuss your risks with your doctor and decide on the best plan of action for you.

 Colorectal cancer is the second leading cause of cancer deaths in the U.S. of both men and women.
-Screening could prevent 60% of these deathsleaving site icon A screening can find precancerous growths – called polyps – so they can be removed before turning into cancer.
+A screening can find precancerous growths called polyps so they can be removed before turning into cancer.
 If cancer is found, early treatment is effective in preventing death.

 Do you smoke?
 Talk to your doctor about your lung health, and about ways to quit.
-Counseling for quitting smoking may be covered by your plan.
-Aids to help you quit like nicotine patches may be covered, too.
+Lung cancer is the No. 1 cause of cancer death in both men and women in the U.S. Counseling for quitting smoking may be covered by your plan.
+Aids to help you quit, like nicotine patches, may be covered, too.
 Check your benefits.

-If you are over the age of 50, it’s time to get serious about cancer screenings.
+If you’re over the age of 50, it’s time to get serious about cancer screenings.
 If some types of cancer run in your family, talk with your doctor about being screened earlier.
 Based on your results, your doctor will let you know when you should be screened again.

 High Blood Pressure